r33drichards/bash-agent/readme.md

 ### Security Warning

+This agent can:
+- Execute arbitrary bash commands
+- Run SQL queries on any SQLite database
+- Execute Python code
+- Modify or overwrite any file on your system

-This agent can execute arbitrary bash commands.
-Use with caution and preferably in an isolated environment.
+**Use with caution and preferably in an isolated environment.**